 Make the most of it by sharing about your event and what they can expect when they arrive.
 Use the space as an opportunity to break down mental barriers that people might have about attending a church event.

-Depending on the day of your event, plan to send several emails over the course of 2-3 weeks.
+Depending on the day of your event, plan to send several emails over the course of two to three weeks.
 This is a great place to repurpose what you’ve used in print already, so you don’t have to start from scratch.

 The key is to remember that people live busy lives.
 You want to deliver the important details, set a tone for what to expect and let them know why attending is important.
 Encourage them to bring a friend and leave them wanting more.
 It is better to deliver several emails people want to read, then a long winded one just because you had the room.

-5) Social Media – Start 2-3 weeks before
+5) Social Media – Start Two to Three Weeks Before

-6) Text Messages – Start 2 weeks before
+6) Text Messages – Start Two Weeks Before

 Harness the power of your connected church by messaging them directly.
 Use a text messaging provider to manage your contacts and avoid the dreaded reply-all that can start by sending texts to a large group.